 - Your mechanic is local.
 Most of all, it can be convenient.
-The insurer’s approved repairer might be further away, like a big dealership in a larger city nearby.
+The insurer’s nearest approved repairer might be farther away, like a big dealership in a larger city nearby.

-If you’re pretty indifferent either way, you might just want to go with one of the insurer’s recommended, referred or approved insurers.
+If you don’t have a favorite garage, you might just want to go with one of the insurer’s recommended, referred or approved insurers.

 - Easier and more streamlined process.
 You won’t have to go back and forth with quotes and whether or not fixes are justified, and you don’t have to worry about your insurance not covering certain claims, or only covering partial repair costs.
 Many insurers will also pay the repair shop directly, meaning you may be able to avoid paying out of pocket and getting reimbursed by your insurance provider.

 - Guaranteed coverage for repair costs.
 If your chosen repairer has quoted a higher price than the insurer’s, the insurer might ask you to pay the difference.
 You generally don’t have to worry about that if you go with the insurer’s approved repairers.
 Insurers and their repairers contact each other directly, so you can be more confident that repairs have been approved before they’re carried out.